NikhilDIL/CourseProject/README.md

   - conda install re
   - conda install pprint
   - conda install -c conda-forage spacy

+After installing all the libraries, you should be able to run each cell in the notebook.

 ## 4. Brief description of the contribution of each team member in case of a multi-person team.